"Mirror Mirror in the Loo, Who's Fairer of the Two?"

 SJ: ‘Yes.
 For example, there is one where he does yoga in front of his statue.
 And another where he holds a picture of himself in front of his statue.
 Any of these could’ve been used.’

-RIshi (looking dubious): ‘I don’t see how…”
+Rishi (looking dubious): ‘I don’t see how…”

 SJ: 'Now I see how this works.
 A picture of the democratically elected leader from a colony is not good enough for the U.K?
 I’m sure the Western media put you up to it.
 Haven’t you realized that the days of Western imperialism are over?
 If you want my opinion…'